plone/documentation/about/rst-styleguide.rst

 If syntax highlighting is not enabled for your code block, you probably have a syntax error and `Pygments <http://pygments.org>`_ will fail silently.

-The full list of lexers and associated short names is here:

 Images
 ======